nienkeboomsma/dokugaku/README.md

 # Uploading files

+## Cover

+When uploading manga, please note that the first image will be used as the cover image.

 ## Pre-mokuro'd manga

 It might make more sense to run Mokuro on your host machine instead of leaving it to the mokuro container (on my own machine it's about 8 times as fast).
 In that case, check the 'already mokurod' checkbox and upload the JSON files along with the images.